ed16/word-of-wisdom/README.md

 Definitely, there are a lot of things to be improved in the project, like:

+Add performance tests
+Make the challenge more complex
-1. Increase test coverage, add more comprehensive unit tests with all negative scenarios and edge cases
+Message format can be binary to optimize network communication Add comprehensive unit tests with all negative scenarios and edge cases Add comprehensive logging etc.
-2. Add performance tests
-3. Change message format to binary in order to optimize the network communication
-4. Add comprehensive logging
-5. etc.